abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Excercise regularly](#excercice-regularly)

+The physically inactive males between the ages of 25 and 60 experience a gradual decline in both muscle mass and strength, with a loss rate of 0.5 percent per year.
+Once men reach the age of 60, the rate of muscle loss doubles to approximately 1 percent per year.
 Aerobic exercises, including jogging, swimming, cycling, walking, and dancing, along with stretching exercises, have been shown to reduce anxiety and depression, as well as boost self-esteem and sleep quality.
 Whereas anaerobic exercises help increase muscle mass and strength.
 Importantly, all three types of physical activity trigger molecular processes, which lead to the formation of new neurons and increased synaptic plasticity.

 ## [Stay mentally active](#the-middle)